Funded PhD Opportunities in Computer Science

-As a PhD student in the lab you'll be part of small, supportive community of highly-technical people.
+As a PhD student in the lab you'll be part of small, supportive community of highly technical people.
+This community includes the other lab members and our external collaborators from across several institutions.
 Lab members learn to use cutting-edge networking equipment that is housed in our lab and in Illinois Tech's Ocient Computational Center.
 Lab members are also heavy users of the FABRIC testbed, and our lab has a facility port through which experiments can span both on-site equipment and the FABRIC testbed.
 As a PhD student, you'll learn and develop novel, advanced techniques, have opportunities to collaborate and to disseminate results at conferences, and have the support to pursue excellence.

 For system-building, solid coding skills are a must — ideally in languages like C, C++, Rust, Go, or Dart.
 Knowing functional programming languages is a plus but not necessary — including Scheme, OCaml or Haskell.
 If you have used embedded or reconfigurable hardware, or used exotic languages, or done low-level or kernel programming, then those too are plusses.